gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### Removing version text

 Over time, version text will reference a progressively older version of GitLab.
-In cases where version text refers to versions of GitLab more than two major versions back, consider removing the text.
+In cases where version text refers to versions of GitLab more than four major versions back, consider removing the text.

-For example, if the current major version is 11.x, version text referencing versions of GitLab 9.x and older are candidates for removal.
+For example, if the current major version is 11.x, version text referencing versions of GitLab 7.x and older are candidates for removal.

 NOTE: **Note:**
 This guidance applies to any text that mentions a GitLab version, not just "Introduced in... " text.
+Other text includes deprecation notices and version-specific how-to information.

 ## Product badges